PBandJLogic/AppliedMasking-DXF2GCODE2LASER/windows_executables/README_EXECUTABLES.md

 - Copy G-code to clipboard

 ### Usage
+**On Mac:** Double-click `DXF2Laser` to launch
-1. Double-click `DXF2Laser.exe` to launch
+**On Windows:** Double-click `DXF2Laser.exe` to launch (must be built on Windows)

-2. Click "Load DXF File" to select your DXF file
+1. Click "Load DXF File" to select your DXF file
-3. Adjust settings as needed
+2. Adjust settings as needed
-4. Click "Convert to G-code" to generate G-code
+3. Click "Convert to G-code" to generate G-code
-5. Use "Save G-code" to export the file
+4. Use "Save G-code" to export the file

-## GCodeAdjuster.exe
+## GCodeAdjuster
 ### Purpose
 Adjusts G-code files based on actual vs expected target positions for precision correction.